 - Windows will now search for the updated version of your device driver and will update it.

 Using this method you can update the driver manually.
 But is it possible for you to always keep eye on all the device drivers installed on your computer?
 Absolutely not.
-That’s why I recommend using Driver Easy.
+That’s why I recommend using Driver Updater.
 It is an automatic tool that will keep your device drivers updated all the time.

 Solution 2: Disable Extensions on Browser

 We use an extension on our browser to add and enhance the functionality of the browser.
 But some extensions cause issues on the browser and interfere with it.